Planning for Equines and Exotics

 Know Your Horse:

 - Since horses are social animals, it is important to consider the personality of your individual horse and what kind of care he/she is accustomed to.
 Some horses are more delicate than others and need additional, specialized attention.
-Furthermore, a show horse or a racehorse may require different care than a horse that is primarily a farm animal.
+Furthermore, a show horse or a racehorse may require different care than a horse who is primarily a farm animal.

 - You should consider if your horse will be housed on private property, a farm, or at a stable.
 Will they be around other animals, and if so, what kind and number?
 Asking yourself these questions will help you begin the process of determining what type of permanent living arrangement would be best for your horse in the event you are unable to care for them.